ElkonLab/scAPA/README.md

 ![.](Pic/PiplineDigram.png)

-For details regarding the individual steps. download the file [pipeline.description.pdf.](pipeline.description.pdf)
+For details regarding the individual steps, see [pipeline.description.pdf.](pipeline.description.pdf)

 Example for usage
 -----------------